 One of the most popular Chinese symbols of good luck is the pinyin (official transcription system for converting Chinese characters to Latin script) characters for fu which represents good luck or good fortune.

 The ancient Chinese tradition of hanging a fu symbol on the front door is still practiced during the Chinese Spring Festival and Chinese New Year.
 This practice began in 256 B.C. during the Zhou Dynasty to keep the Goddess of Poverty from visiting and residing in your home.
-Today, the symbol represents a year of good luck, prosperity and happiness.
+Today, the symbol represents a year of good luck, prosperity, and happiness.

 Artists often draw fu symbols in black ink calligraphy on red paper to be hung in homes as a feng shui cure to attract positive energy.
-These beautiful good luck symbols are also popular on jewelry as charms and pendants.
+These beautiful good luck symbols are also popular in jewelry as charms and pendants.

-Other Chinese characters representing good luck include:
+Other auspicious Chinese characters representing good luck and fortune include: